 In Estonia, that means a small army of Java developers, a platoon of engineering team leads, plus non-Java software and operations folk.
 In Boston, it’s about all-conquering sales reps, pre-sales engineers, and marketers.
 Oh, and content writers and evangelists, sweet JRebel and LiveRebel evangelists everywhere!

-See our openings below, read what your future colleagues are saying, and send firstname.lastname@example.org an application with your CV.
-Aim at email@example.com if you’re applying for a position in Boston – a great opportunity for recent college graduates.
+See our openings below, read what your future colleagues are saying and apply.
 Not ready to jump ship for another 6-12 months?
-Let us know that you’re out there at firstname.lastname@example.org We’d love to get a conversation going with you.
+Let us know that you’re out there at email@example.com We’d love to get a conversation going with you.